josephifekwe97/Capstone-Project-FEB-2025/k8/Readme.md

 ## Security

-- Environment files (.env*) are not committed to the repository
+- Environment files (.env*) are committed to the repository to allow ease of use for practice deployments.
+However, do not do this in a real-world scenario.
-- Each environment runs in its own namespace
+- Each environment runs in its own namespace.
-- Production environment has stricter resource limits
+- Production environment has stricter resource limits.
-- Secrets are managed separately from the repository
+- Secrets are managed separately from the repository.

 ## License